-A very important rule for all presenters is referred to as the 5 Ps: Proper Preparation Prevents Poor Performance.
+A very important rule for all presenters is referred to as the

+5 Ps: Proper Preparation Prevents Poor Performance.

 Preparation will help you deliver your message accurately and effectively.
 An example of a preparation plan follows.
-It includes a time line of what needs to be achieved by each dayand some points for you to consider to ensure that you have everything ready on time.
+It includes a timeline of what needs to be achieved by each dayand some points for you to consider to ensure that you have everything ready on time.

-Presentation Plan Day 1 - Day 5 Gather facts and organise information.
-Day 6 - Day 10 Prepare the: introduction - grab the audiences' attention and outline the main points body - main points in order using facts, examples, visual aids, etc to support them conclusion - sum up main points plus recommended action.
+Preparation Check List Day 1 Gather facts and organise information.
+Day 5 Day 6 / Day 10 Prepare the: introduction - grab the audience's attention and outline the main points body - main points in order using facts, examples, visual aids, etc, to support them.
+Conclusion - cum up the main point plus recommended action.
 Day 11 Organise handouts and visual aids.
 Decide if you want the audience to have a record of your presentation (handout).
 Decide what visual aids will enhance your presentation and prepare them.
 Always check resources and aids before the presentation to ensure that they are functioning properly.
-If there is a possibility of a resource failing, try to have a contingency plan such as handout notes that can replace the aid.
-Day 12 - Day 13 Practice.
-Serves as a check to ensure that you know your subject - if there is something that you are not sure of, find out.
+If there is a possibility of a resource failing, try to have a contingency plan, such as handout notes, that can replace the aid.
+Day 12 / Day 13 Practice: Serves as a check to ensure that you know your subject - if there is something that you are not sure of, find out.
 It is important to practice your presentation so that you get it to flow smoothly and to make sure that you can fit it all in within the time frame.
 Practice in the actual room if possible.
-This allows you to check items such as power points, lighting, white board, etc. Practice on a 'test' audience (e.g. partner, children, fellow workers).
-Ask them to think of questions based on the information you have given.
-You might find you need more information to cover these.
-Day 14 Before the presentation, ensure that you look neat and professional.
+This allows you to check items such as power points, lighting, whiteboard, etc. Day 14 Big Day Before the presentation, ensure that you look neat and professional.
 Check in the mirror to see if there is anything that could distract or negatively influence the audience.
 Stay calm and be confident.